 Himachal Pradesh was my backyard when I was growing up in Chandigarh.
 A chill in the air would make us run to the rooftop to see if it has snowed in Shimla.
 And if we need to pack ourselves in woolens.
 When I reached university, we did enough driving trips to Kasauli and around including trekking trips at timber trail.
 Since it was a stone’s throw away distance, I never ventured beyond Shimla.
 It remained a state more or less unexplored.
-Even though I grew up in the foothills of Shivalik ranges of the Himalayas that dominate the state.
+Even though I grew up in the foothills of the Shivalik ranges of the Himalayas that dominate the state.

-At the beginning of the year, I had decided to explore either Himachal or Uttarakhand.
+At the beginning of the year, I decided to explore either Himachal or Uttarakhand.
 As luck would have it, I found the perfect company in fellow traveler and writer Alka Kaushik.
-We were off to explore the Kinnaur & Lahaul and Spiti districts of Himachal Pradesh.
+We were off to explore the Kinnaur & Lahaul and Spiti districts of the state.
 I hardly knew anything about these districts except that they are followers of Buddhism primarily.

-Happy & Prosperous Himachal.
+Happy & Prosperous Himachal

-Himachal Pradesh is a happier state of India.
-Rich in nature and with fairly small population, everyone has enough for their needs.
-In the days that we spent in Himachal going around Kinnaur, Spiti & Lahaul – we found people happy and smiling.
+Himachal Pradesh is a happier state in India.
+Rich in nature and with a fairly small population, everyone has enough for their needs.
+In the days that we spent in the state going around Kinnaur, Spiti & Lahaul – we found people happy and smiling.
 No one cribbed and no one was begging.
 People we met at tea stalls and in other public places invited us home, sometimes to their villages located many kilometers away.

 Since the state is reasonably prosperous, the migration out of Himachal is very low.
-In fact one evening I tried thinking about the number of Himachali people I have met outside Himachal.
+In fact one evening I tried thinking about the number of Himachali people I have met outside the state.
 And I could mostly remember my fellow students at Panjab University Chandigarh.
-We met many big and small entrepreneurs who had studied in Chandigarh or Delhi but have come back to Himachal after finishing their education.
+We met many big and small entrepreneurs who had studied in Chandigarh or Delhi but had come back to the state after finishing their education.

 Telecommunications was extremely good till Kinnaur and in Spiti, only BSNL worked.
 Landlines are totally extinct and people seem to have forgotten that they existed ever.

-Throughout the Himachal trip, we found the minimal use of plastic bags.
+Throughout the trip, we found the minimal use of plastic bags.
 Everywhere we found cloth bags that can decompose easily even if they are thrown as such.
 In small villages like Nako, youth clubs take ownership of keeping their villages plastic free and clean.
-I saw a volunteer pick up garbage and put it in dustbins as he took me around for the village walk.
-The eco-consciousness of Himachali’s added a layer of joy to this travel as you feel hopeful – if they can do, so can the rest of India.
+I saw a volunteer pick up the garbage and put it in dustbins as he took me around for the village walk.
+The eco-consciousness of Himachali’s added a layer of joy to this travel as you feel hopeful – if they can do it, so can the rest of India.

-We found no large and ultra luxury hotel chains in this region.
-While the whole place was geared up quite well to host tourists with home stays and small guesthouses.
+We found no large and ultra-luxury hotel chains in this region.
+While the whole place was geared up quite well to host tourists with homestays and small guesthouses.
 We stayed in some of the best hotels served by Banjara Camps.
 And most survived on electricity provided by the state electricity boards.
 Most did not use generators and the ones who did use generators, used it very judiciously.
 All water heating was using solar heaters and a lot of lighting was using solar lanterns.

-Government seems to be working.
+The government seems to be working

-I know it sounds oxymoronic, but in Himachal, there are government efforts that are hard to ignore.
+I know it sounds oxymoronic, but in the state, there are government efforts that are hard to ignore.
 In the smallest village with a population of even 100, we found a primary school.
-In slightly larger villages there are high schools though I wondered if they had enough children in the village to attend the school.
-Most remote villages like Tabo and Dhankar we saw helipads.
-We were told that in the case of emergency people are evacuated for a nominal fee.
+In slightly larger villages there are high schools, though I wondered if they had enough children in the village to attend school.
+Most remote villages like Tabo and Dhankar, we saw helipads.
+We were told that in the case of an emergency, people are evacuated for a nominal fee.

 Almost every home has a solar heater provided at subsidized rates by the government.
 Bringing down the need for electricity drastically in the cold environment.